vitejs/vite/docs/guide/features.md

 }
 ```

+If a file has imported this module with the same name (e.g. `import React, { useState } from React` or `import * as React from React`), `jsxInject` will skip this file, so feel free to use it.

 ## CSS

 Importing `.css` files will inject its content to the page via a `<style>` tag with HMR support.
 You can also retrieve the processed CSS as a string as the module's default export.